PolymorphicAgent/MCPackTool/README.md

 # MCPackTool

 Goal: to allow user-friendly management, creation, and merging of minecraft resourcepacks

+*Note: I created most of this project as a 12-year-old, so I'm in the process of cleaning up messy code.
+The GUI is terrible.
+I know.
+I'll get to fixing it soon*

 Curently under development, so barely anything actually works.
 Use at your own risk.